The Schur Cone and the Cone of Log Concavity

 However, we have been unable to replace the conditions in Conjecture~\ref{Cj:firstconj} with general conditions for the cone $\mathcal C_N^k$.
 Even the case $k=3$ seems difficult, requiring that the syzygies in Equations~\eqref{eq:syzygy1} to~\eqref{eq:syzygy4} be replaced with appropriate syzygies for 3-row partitions.

-Lemma~\ref{Le:seplemma} gives a general recipe for constructing separating vectors.
-Unfortunately, if $\lambda$ has repeated parts, the chain of subsets of $\wssp_{\lambda}$ used in the proof of Theorem~\ref{Th:distinct} and the required partially separating vectors seem much more elusive than in the case of distinct parts.
+Lemma~\ref{Co:chain} gives a general recipe for constructing separating vectors.
+Unfortunately, if $\lambda$ has repeated parts, the chain of subsets of $\wssp_{\lambda}$ and the required partially separating vectors seem much more elusive than in the case of distinct parts.

 The author would like to thank Alexander Yong for suggesting placing the log concave problem into the context of symmetric functions.